 A super fun pillow for your baby to help get them to enjoy tummy time.
-This pilow give them the support and help they need during tummy time, plus fun learning toys that are attacthed to the pillow.
+This pillow gives them the support and helps they need during tummy time, plus fun learning toys that are attached to the pillow.
 Also great for entertainment while traveling.

-An ergonomically pillow that helps support your baby’s chest and lets their arms move freely.
+An ergonomic pillow that helps support your baby’s chest and lets their arms move freely.
 Comes with attachable toy so they can play and learn.

 This pillow is super cute and fun for your baby.
 This pillow is adjustable when they are little.
 They can use it for tummy time, then when they are starting to learn to sit they can use it as a pillow to learn.
 The pillow folds out into a caterpillar and then coils up into a little seat.
 Then when they are toddlers it can be their favorite stuffed animal.

 This pillow is so comfortable and grows with your baby.
 It’s made with a soft center that makes your baby feel cuddled and secure.
 Can use this pillow for tummy time and getting them to learn to sit up.
 As they start to move it can become a fun play mat to play on.
 You older child can use it to lounge in while watching TV, reading or whatever they’d like.